Submission Guidelines

 - Resubmit with major revision

-Author(s) are required to respond to reviewers’ and the Editor’s evaluations and their concerns or inquiries, noting where changes were made in the manuscript (with pages and line numbers).
-A tracked version of edits and changes should be submitted, as well.
+Authors are required to respond to reviewers’ and the Editor’s evaluations and their concerns or inquiries, noting where changes were made in the manuscript (using page, paragraph, and line numbers, where applicable).
+A tracked version of edits and changes should also be submitted.
 If no change is made, a rationale for not changing the text or analysis needs to be provided to the reviewers and Editor.
-When resubmitting a manuscript, authors should submit through the online submission system at: https://aetr.expressacademic.org/login.php or https://www.aetrjournal.org/contribute/submit-a-manuscript.
+When resubmitting a manuscript, authors should submit through the AETR online submission system or https://www.aetrjournal.org/contribute/submit-a-manuscript.

 1.2 Submission Types

-Types of articles pertaining to agricultural and applied economics, agribusiness economics and management, and Extension education that will be accepted include:
+Types of articles pertaining to agricultural and applied economics, agribusiness economics and management, and Extension education that will be accepted include research articles, teaching and educational methods, extension education, case studies, teaching and education commentaries, and themed or featured articles.

 1.2.1 Research Article